 When you arrive at Leader Dog’s campus, we will review important preparatory material, provide additional information, sign needed paperwork and give you a tour of the residence center.
 This is a good time to ask questions about our campus, your training and what's coming up in the days ahead.

 Our wonderful kitchen staff will make sure that you're ready to tackle every day of training fueled by good food.
 If you follow a special diet or have any restrictions, we will work with you to ensure that your needs are met.

-If you are a new client, you’ll be with us for 25 days.
+If you are a new client, you’ll be with us for three weeks.
 Clients returning for a successor Leader Dog may be here for less time.

 Your training starts the morning after you arrive.
 The first few training sessions with your guide dog mobility instructor are called “Juno” training.
 This is when your instructor plays the role of a dog, referred to as “Juno.”
 “Juno” walks with your instructor will help us learn about your travel situations, orientation mobility skills, walking pace and lifestyle so we can select the best dog match.

 Two days after your arrival is “Issue Day,” when you receive your new Leader Dog!

 Our instructors spend four months training class-ready dogs and are now here to teach you to be a successful Leader Dog handler.
 Ultimately, your success depends on the effort you put toward your training during class and after your return home.
 Please keep an open mind and be willing to try new ideas during training.
 Don’t be afraid to ask questions, and be ready to learn new skills during every training session.

 We expect you to progress to a level that empowers both you and your Leader Dog to travel safely.
 There are no tests that decide whether you pass or fail; instead, your instructor will expect you to work at your own pace and abilities and to improve your skills during training.